Heavy metals in welders' urine

-Request a quote if several employees are involved.
+Request a quote if multiple employees are involved.

-A good and recent overview of the effects of welding on health appeared in the latest edition of Hunters Diseases of Occupations [Grant 2001].
+A good and recent overview of the health effects of welding has appeared in the latest edition of Hunters Diseases of Occupations [Grant 2001].
 This bible of occupational diseases also compactly describes the occupational toxicology of heavy metals.

-Determination of heavy metals in urine is a form of biological monitoring that may have added value in certain situations as a supplement to environmental monitoring [Bos, 1998].
-For example, in new or changed work situations if environmental measurements show that elevated air concentrations are present.
-Biological monitoring or Biomonitoring says something about the exposure and thus about the potential risk, but nothing about the clinical effect.
+Determination of heavy metals in urine is a form of biological monitoring that can be of added value in certain situations to supplement environmental monitoring [Bos, 1998].
+For example, in new or changed work situations if environmental measurements indicate elevated air concentrations.
+Biological monitoring or Biomonitoring says something about the exposure and thus the potential risk, but nothing about the clinical effect.

-An elevated value of metals in the urine can only be interpreted if something is known about the toxicokinetics of that metal.
+An elevated value of metals in the urine can only be interpreted if a few things are known about the toxicokinetics of that metal.
 For example, copper is excreted in the body through the gallbladder and zinc through the intestinal wall.
-Thus, for these metals, the concentration in the urine is not a good method of biological monitoring.
-Barium is excreted mainly through the intestine, but part also in the urine.
-It is known from research that no health effects have been described in welders with urine values up to 100µg/l [Zwiesche 1992].
+Thus, for these metals, urine concentration is not a good method of biological monitoring.
+Barium is excreted mainly through the intestine, but in part also in the urine.
+It is known from research that no health effects have been described in welders with urinary values up to 100µg/l [Zwiesche 1992].

-Sampling of urine should be done under strict, contamination-free conditions: outside the working area, washing hands before urination, special sporemetal-free tubes and the like.
+Urine sampling should be done under strict, contamination-free conditions: outside the work area, washing hands before urine discharge, special spore metal-free tubes and the like.

-These considerations raise the question of the wisdom of conducting untargeted studies in a group of welders.
+These considerations raise the question of the wisdom of conducting untargeted research on a group of welders.
 What does the researcher want to find out?
-Have there been indications of increased risk in occupational hygiene studies?
-Before starting an investigation, realize what the significance of abnormal values is and think of a scenario in advance in order to move forward.
+Have any occupational health studies found evidence of increased risk?
+And before starting an investigation, realize the significance of abnormal values and devise a scenario in advance to move forward.

-However, now that this investigation has been started, the meaning of these elevated values must be clarified.
-If it is clear that no contamination of the samples has taken place and the quality of the laboratory is not in doubt, it can be considered to extend the study with a control group of non-exposed persons, for example office workers.
-In the meantime, it is useful to study the occupational toxicology of these metals in order to provide good advice and information.
-Restriction to metals with known occupational toxicological risks seems appropriate.
+However, now that this investigation has been started, there needs to be clarity about the significance of these elevated values.
+If it is clear that there has been no contamination of the samples and the quality of the laboratory is not in doubt, consideration can be given to expanding the study to include a control group of non-exposed people, such as office workers.
+In the meantime, study of the occupational toxicology of these metals is useful for proper counseling and education.
+Limitation to the metals with known occupational toxicological risks seems appropriate.

 Grant HG McMillan: Welding, fumes and inhalation fevers in: PJ Baxter, PH Adams, TC Aw, A Cockroft, JM Harrington, editors.
 Hunters diseases of occupations 9th edition.
 Arnold, London, 2000.